 In May 2017 Zack releases a statement about stepping down as Director of the Justice League film to focus more on his family.
 Just a few months prior the Snyder’s suffered a great loss in the death of one of their daughters.

 Wonder Woman releases to thunderous applause.
 The Patty Jenkins film was so well received that fans and critics touted it the best DC film since Christopher Nolan’s The Dark Knight (08).
-This movie set the bar on all future DC films and with Justice League 5 months away the pressure was on.
+This movie set the bar on all future DC films and with Justice League five months away the pressure was on.

 New Justice League Composer

-The fact that he was replaced just a few months prior to the film coming out showed the lack of trust WB had with Snyder’s decisions.
+The fact that he was replaced just a few months prior to the film coming out showed the lack of trust WB had with Snyder’s vision.
 Thus starting to show what the true nature was of Zack’s departure.